 In regards to the cardio, with Lori only supplying one cardio workout, I was very glad that I substituted my own in for a couple of the days.
 It is stated in the plan you can sub in your own workouts (though that does seem like a bit like defeating the plan then!) it would have gotten way to repetitive if 8 out of the 14 days was the same workout.
-I also found that with all of the workout, I never got that full burnout/accomplished feeling at the end.
+I also found that with all of the workouts, I never got that full burnout/accomplished feeling at the end.
 Sure, I felt relaxed and happy to get a workout in, but I never felt really pushed.
 Maybe it would have been better had I had a set of dumbbells, but maybe not.
+(Update: having a proper set of dumbbells really does help get to that burnout phase!)
 Some days I were left wanting more, and ended up doing more post 20 minute session.
 (Or maybe I am just that fit!
 Haha….)

 Overall, I think this Instagram challenge was fun, motivating, and an interesting way to mark my progress.
 I liked being pushed to get more creative with my posts and enjoyed the feeling of community that the challenge hashtag gave.
 Lori Harder came out with a pretty good set ups and some good workouts, and while I may not look different, I do feel stronger and more capable of making my own fitness more of a priority in my life.